-Last week, I showed you the darling set of dresses that I made with the Four Corners fabric line and the 5&10 Volume 1 dress pattern.
+Last week, I showed you the darling set of dresses that I made with the Four Corners fabric line and the 5&10 Volume 1 dress pattern (no longer available).
 For one of those dresses, I made a knit version by modifying the pattern just a tad.
 It turned out so cute and comfortable that I wanted to show you how to alter the pattern with this knit twirl dress tutorial so you can make one, too!

 I made the blue version here using a really plush knit from Jo-Ann – it made the perfect “Madeline” Halloween costume, actually, when I added a removable white Peter Pan collar and red sash to the ensemble.
 And now, it can be worn throughout the year.

-To make this dress, we’re going to use the basic bodice pattern from the 5&10 Volume 1 pattern book.
-This continues to be my go-to bodice block as it works for almost everything!
+To make this dress, we’re going to use a basic bodice pattern.
 Since I’m making this dress from a knit instead of a woven fabric, I cut out the bodice one size smaller – so, since her measurements would point to a size 6, I cut the size 4 bodice.
 I need two front and two back bodice pieces and I cut both patterns on the fold (no need for a button up opening!)

 Step 1: Serge the front and back bodice pieces together at the shoulders, right sides facing.
 (Note: I used the serger and coverstitich to assemble the entire dress, which brings it together in a snap, but you can also use your sewing machine with a ballpoint needle and a stretch stitch.)
 Sew together (serge) the front and back bodice lining pieces together at the shoulders as well.